alpop/Arduino-UNO-R3-based-LC-meter/README.md

    Thanks to all original authors and  contributors.

    The sketch was tested with Arduino UNO R3.
-   Besides LC-meter functionality  it can measure IR remote control frequency and frequency.
+   Besides LC-meter functionality  it can measure IR remote control modulation frequency and frequency of the digital signal compatible with 5V CMOS logic.

    Functionality: